National Allergy Helpline

 What the standard says:

 Before a patient leaves a healthcare facility after having anaphylaxis, they are advised about the suspected allergen, allergen avoidance strategies and post-discharge care.
 The discharge care plan is tailored to the allergen and includes details of the suspected allergen, the appropriate ASCIA Action Plan, and the need for prompt follow-up with a general practitioner and clinical immunology/allergy specialist review.
-Where there is a risk of re-exposure, the patient is prescribed a personal adrenaline injector and is trained in its use.
+Where there is a risk of re-exposure, the patient is prescribed a personal adrenaline device and is trained in its use.
 Details of the allergen, the anaphylactic reaction and discharge care arrangements are documented in the patient’s healthcare record.

 What this means for you: